Bricklaying is competitive

 Building workers need to be competitive

-Welcome to our article ((15) (42)) bricklaying is competitive; from; How to be competitive
+Welcome to our article (42) bricklaying is competitive

 Building workers need to be competitive;

-This need to do things better and faster also applies to the building industry, because the building industry needs to be competitive, perhaps to a higher degree than other industries, therefore it is very important that we would be able to build better and cheaper houses, because that is the only way that the buyers would be able to afford them, whatever they are houses or apartments, and then, when they are sold, the builders could build another one to sell again, since the builder needs money to build houses.
+This need to do things better and faster also applies to the building industry, because the building industry needs to be competitive, to a higher degree than other industries, so, it is important that we can build better and cheaper houses, because that is the only way that the buyers can afford them, whatever they are houses or apartments, and when they are sold, the builders can build another one to sell again, since the builder needs money to build houses.

-As we have said, we know that in whatever activities we are able to perform, we would like to do that better and faster, so that we can beat our competitors; so, all the trade people that work in the building are constantly looking for ways to improve their output; you see a tradesman needs to perform well, if he is going to be employed from a builder or contractor, because he needs to perform well to earn his wage and a bit more for his employer.
-So, if you are a bricklayer you must be able of laying a certain number of bricks or blocks per day before you would be employable, of course this can vary greatly depending on the job that needs to be done.
+As we have said, we know that whatever work we do, we must do it well and quickly, so that we can beat our competitors.
+So, the trade people that work in buildings work hard, and are constantly looking for ways to improve their output; you see, a tradesman needs to perform well, if he is going to be employed from a builder or contractor, because he needs to earn his wage and a bit more for his employer.
+So, if you are a bricklayer you must be able of laying a certain number of bricks or blocks per day, before you can be employed, but this can vary greatly depending on the job that needs to be done.

-Now, in some of our previous building articles we have talked about brickwork, we have started with, DIY brickwork, then we have written Building a brick base, and then House brick base continues, so, we have talked about a fair bit how to lay bricks in these three articles, anyhow these three articles were written to show some people, how to lay bricks and how to go about building this brick base, of course we have also pointed out how to lay more bricks by using bricklayers’ profiles and other things, but the aim was mostly for people that were not real tradesmen.
+Now, in our previous building articles we have talked about brickwork, we have started with, DIY brickwork, then we have written Building a brick base, and House brick base continues, so, we have talked how to lay bricks in these three articles; anyhow, these three articles were written to show people, how to lay bricks and how to go about building this brick base, of course, we have pointed out how to lay more bricks by using bricklayers’ profiles and other things, but the aim was mostly for people that were not real tradesmen.
 But what we are writing here-under is for more advanced builders.

-Now, this sub-article here, we are writing it for the block-layer tradesmen, because we would like the block layer tradesmen to challenge themselves and see if what we are claiming here could be done more than just a few times; of course, to do that, we are going to show you how you could lay more besser blocks in one day that you did before, but you need to follow some rules that we have found helpful ourselves.
+Now, this sub article here, we are writing it for the block-layer tradesmen, because we want the block layer tradesmen to challenge themselves, to see if what we are claiming here can be done more than just a few times; of course, to do that, we are going to show you how you can lay more besser blocks in one day than you did before, but you need to follow some rules that we have found helpful ourselves.
 In this example we are going to make it easy and we are going to talk only about straight forward work, otherwise it is going to be very hard to achieve and also to explain or measure what we want to do.

-As we all know, for the bricklayer to lay blocks is even harder than laying bricks, because the blocks are heavy, each block needs to be lifted with both hands and carefully placed softly on the mortar bed that the block layer has laid, so it is hard to lay many blocks in one day, but there are ways to make it a bit easier and a block layer could be able to lay up to 250 in one day, when the job is easy enough to do; so let us see how that could be done.
+You know, for the bricklayer to lay blocks is even harder than laying bricks, because the blocks are heavy, each block needs to be lifted with both hands and carefully placed softly on the mortar bed that the block layer has laid, so, it is hard to lay many blocks in one day, but there are ways to make it a bit easier and a block layer could lay up to 250 in one day, when the job is easy enough to do; so, let us see how that can be done.

-In order for a block layer to be able of laying 250 blocks in one day, everything and every movement should be planed, so that there is no waste of time and energies.
-So, how could we achieve those 250 numbers of blocks to be laid is explained here under.
+Now, let us explain how a block-layer can lay up to 250 eight inches blocks in one day.
+For a block layer to be able of laying 250 blocks in one day, everything and every movement should be planed, so that there is no waste of time and energies.
+So, how we can achieve that 250 laid blocks, is explained here under.

-Now, to do that, it should be a straight forward job, let us say the walls are long and you are on a level platform, let us assume that we are working on a concrete slab, so the place is level and there is plenty of room to move around, the walls have been marked where they should be, so all you have to do is to lay these eight inches’ blocks.
-Now to do this job efficiently it required team work, so, if you are the block layer, you need to instruct your labour how you want to set up your mortar board and the blocks that you should lay.
+Now, to do that, it must be a straight forward job, let us say the walls are long and you are on a level platform, let us assume that we are working on a concrete slab, so, the place is level and there is plenty of room to move around, the walls have been marked where they should be, so, all you have to do is to lay these eight inches’ blocks.
+Now to do this job efficiently it required teamwork, so, if you are the block layer, you need to instruct your labour how you want to set up your mortar board and the blocks that you must lay.

 Ideally you want the mortar boards to be set off the ground, so, the labour should put a couple of blocks on the slab and set the mortar board on them, they need to be set at least two feet from the wall and about 6 to 8 feet apart, you see here you want to give more room to the labour for the blocks; then instruct you labour that when he brings the blocks he should set the blocks between the mortar boards standing up, so that you don’t have to handle the blocks many times; this is how the labour should set everything up.
 But what’s about you the block layer; what do you need and how you proceed to lay those 250 blocks.